Disney Infinity 2.0: Plot

 The game follows multiple plots, with each Playset having its own.

 Avengers Playset

 The Avengers Playset centers on Loki and MODOK attempting to rebuild the Casket of Ancient Winters, with the aid of the Frost Giants, in order to freeze New York City.

 Spider-Man Playset

-The Spider-Man Playset, which is heavily inspired by Ultimate Spider-Man, centers on Green Goblin and Mysterio cloning the Venom symbiote and launching a symbiote invasion.
+The Spider-Man Playset, which is inspired by Ultimate Spider-Man, centers on Green Goblin and Mysterio cloning the Venom symbiote and launching a symbiote invasion.

 Guardians of the Galaxy Playset

-The Guardians of the Galaxy Playset, which is heavily inspired by the Guardians of the Galaxy film in terms of design, centers on the Guardians stealing an Infinity Stone from Ronan the Accuser.
+The Guardians of the Galaxy Playset, which is inspired by the Guardians of the Galaxy film in terms of design, centers on the Guardians stealing an Infinity Stone from Ronan the Accuser.
 Ronan follows the Guardians to the planet Knowhere.
 With the help of Cosmo the Spacedog and The Collector the Guardians must protect Knowhere from Ronan and the Sakaaran fleet.
 The Guardians of the Galaxy eventually make way onto Ronan's ship, the Dark Aster, to defeat him once and for all.